 Being the only experienced journalist in our remarkable experimental community, it was clearly my karma to write Voluntary Peasants, an endeavor that grew into a thirty-two-year labor of love.
-The process has provided me with deeper understanding of what really happened back there in California and Tennessee.
+The process has provided me with a deeper understanding of what really happened back there in California and in Tennessee.

 Enlightenment, What’s It Good For

 A reporter’s journey over the edge in search of enlightenment

 Author’s Back Story and Prologue to Voluntary Peasants

 This is what Joyce called the monomyth: an archetypal story that springs from the collective unconscious.
 Its motifs can appear not only in myth and literature, but, if you are sensitive to it, in the working out of the plot of your own life.
 The basic story of the hero journey involves giving up where you are, going into the realm of adventure, coming to some kind of symbolically rendered realization, and then returning to the field of normal life.—Joseph Campbell, Pathways to Bliss

 The words of the prophets are written on subway walls.